SolnBenchmark/Benchmark/2DAiry_MEMF_HTR/README.md

 rji indicates the transition probability from state i to j.

-**Stational probability**
+**Stationary probability**

-Correspondingly, the stational probability of state i, i.e. the probability that up to the current frame, an emitter has been activated i frames in a row, is given below.
-The probablity of deactivation is the probability that an emitter is not activated in a frame and the probability of activation is the probability that an emitter is activated in a frame.
+Correspondingly, the stationary probability of state i, i.e. the probability that up to the current frame, an emitter has been activated i frames in a row, is given below.
+The probability of deactivation is the probability that an emitter is not activated in a frame and the probability of activation is the probability that an emitter is activated in a frame.

 |Probability |Variable and value|
 |:-----|:-----|